How to Apply

 • No more than two required prerequisite courses can be from CLEP, AP, or IB credit and must be recognized on the granting college/university official transcript.

-8. Personal Statement: An 800-word statement written by you that addresses your readiness for graduate school, why you are suited for a career in genetic counseling, and your professional career goals and why you want attend UAMS.
-Upload your essay to the “Upload Documents” section of the OAA.
+7. Personal Statement: An 850-word statement written by you that addresses your readiness for graduate school, why you are suited for a career in genetic counseling, and your professional career goals and why you want attend UAMS.
+Statements exceed the word limit will not be considered.
+Upload your essay as a PDF to the “Upload Documents” section of the application.

-9. Resume: A current resume or curriculum vitae.
+8. Resume: A current resume or curriculum vitae uploaded to the OAA as a PDF.
 In addition to standard elements of a resume, your resume should also include the following:

 10. TOEFL Scores, as applicable.
 See International Applicants in the Admissions/Academic Information section of the catalog.